A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: A Comparative Analysis

-Within each ABC analysis, we use Euclidean distance within an Epanechnikov kernel $K_\epsilon(\|s-s_{obs}\|)$.
+Within each ABC analysis, we use Euclidean distance within an Epanechnikov kernel $K_\epsilon(\|s-s_{\mathrm{obs}}\|)$.
 The Euclidean distances are computed after standardizing the summary statistics with a robust estimate of the standard deviation (the mean absolute deviation).
-The kernel scale parameter, $\epsilon$, is determined as the value at which exactly 1\% of the simulations, $(\theta^i,s^i)$, have non-zero weight.
-This yields exactly $\tilde{n}=10,000$ simulations that form the final sample from each posterior.
-To perform the method of \citeN{fernhead+p11}, a randomly chosen 10\% of the $n$ simulations were used to fit the regression model that determines the choice of summary statistics, with the remaining 90\% used for the ABC analysis.
-The final ABC sample size $\tilde{n}=10,000$ was kept equal to the other methods by slightly adjusting the scale parameter, $\epsilon$.
-In addition for the method of \citeN{fernhead+p11}, following exploratory analyses, the regression model (\ref{fp11}) was fitted using $f(s) = (s,s^2,s^3,s^4)$ for Examples 1 and 2 (as described in Section \ref{section:FP11}) and using $f(s)=(\log s, [\log s]^2,[\log s]^3,[\log s]^4)$ for Example 3 resulting in always $4 \times p$ independent variables in the regression model of equation (\ref{fp11}).
+The kernel scale parameter, $\epsilon$, is determined as the value at which exactly 1\% of the simulations, $(\theta^i,s^i)$, have nonzero weight.
+This yields exactly $\tilde{n}=10\mbox{,}000$ simulations that form the final sample from each posterior.
+To perform the method of \citet{fernhead+p11}, a randomly chosen 10\% of the $n$ simulations were used to fit the regression model that determines the choice of summary statistics, with the remaining 90\% used for the ABC analysis.
+The final ABC sample size $\tilde{n}=10\mbox{,}000$ was kept equal to the other methods by slightly adjusting the scale parameter, $\epsilon$.
+In addition, for the method of \citet{fernhead+p11}, following exploratory analyses, the regression model (\ref{fp11}) was fitted using $f(s) = (s,s^2,s^3,s^4)$ for examples 1 and 2 (as described in Section~\ref{sectionFP11}) and using $f(s)=(\log s, [\log s]^2,[\log s]^3,[\log s]^4)$ for example 3, always resulting in $4 \times p$ independent variables in the regression model of equation (\ref{fp11}).

-When using neural networks or ridge regression to estimate the conditional mean and variance, $m(s)$ and $\sigma^2(s)$, we take the pointwise median of the estimated functions obtained with the regularisation parameters $\lambda=10^{-3},10^{-2}$ and $10^{-1}$.
-These values of $\lambda$ assume that the summary statistics and the parameters have been standardized before fitting the regression function \cite{ripley94}.
-However, because the optimisation procedure for neural networks (the {\tt R} function {\tt nnet}) only finds local optima, in this case we take the pointwise median of ten estimated functions, with each optimisation initialised from a different random starting point, and randomly choosing the regularisation parameter with equal probability from the above values (see \citeNP{TaniguchiAndTresp97}).
+When using neural networks or ridge regression to estimate the conditional mean and variance, $m(s)$ and $\sigma^2(s)$, we take the pointwise median of the estimated functions obtained with the regularization parameters $\lambda=10^{-3},10^{-2}$ and $10^{-1}$.
+These values of $\lambda$ assume that the summary statistics and the parameters have been standardized before fitting the regression function (\cite{ripley94}).
+However, because the optimization procedure for neural networks (the \texttt{R} function \texttt{nnet}) only finds local optima, in this case we take the pointwise median of ten estimated functions, with each optimization initialized from a different random starting point, and randomly choosing the regularization parameter with equal probability from the above values (see Tanigu\-chi and Tresp (\citeyear{TaniguchiAndTresp97})).

-\subsection{Example 1: A coalescent analysis}
+\subsection{Example 1: A Coalescent Analysis}